-Read the full story in the April 24 edition of the Enterprise Dispatch.
+Read the rest of the story in the June 16 edition of the Enterprise Dispatch.
 Click here to subscribe to the print or online version.

 Bjorn Bakke was delighted to have his family with him at his recent graduation from Liberty University in Virginia.
 Joining him at the celebration were his children, Kylan, Mason, Julia, Erica; and his wife Crystal.